nasa-jpl/ION-DTN/gh-pages/docs/community/dtn-gcp-ltp-tcp-main/ION-LTP-TCP-on-Azure.md

-# Three-Node Network communication via DTN on Google Cloud Platform and Windows Azure :rocket:
+# Three-Node Network communication via DTN on Google Cloud Platform and Windows Azure

 This project has been developed by Dr Lara Suzuki, a Visiting Researcher at NASA JPL.